otobongfp/otobongfp/README.md

 ## ABOUT ME 🙂
-Passionate about building stuff.
+Passionate about building things and communities.
 ####
-A Product Manager by Day, An Alchemist at Night.
+A Community Builder.
 ####
 In my other life I am passionate about writing, teaching and social impact.